O naší hudbě

 лихо ходит во дворе / спрячься, любый, в конуре / за пятами три версты / за плечами три беды / сядь-ка тихо не дыши / либо лихо сокрушит

 „Something strange happened that very night.
-A domovyk, who looked after the fisherman’s hut and who kept a watchful eye on the wife and children, especially when the fisherman was on the lake or in the village, smelled something while sleeping at the hut’s front door of the hut.
+A domovyk, who looked after the fisherman’s hut and kept a watchful eye on the wife and children, especially when the fisherman was on the lake or in the village, smelled something while sleeping at the hut’s front door of the hut.
 Wrinkling up its muzzle, it sniffed.
 Something sharp was blowing in the night wind outside.
 Something grim, something nasty.
 Something wicked.

 „It is dashing now across the yard / Everyone hide now in the barn / Countless versts left behind / Troubles all ways on its mind / Sit still, do not even dare to breathe / Or the wickman shall come, and it shall seethe!“